catpea/poetry/db/poetry-0076.md

 <br><br>

-Little chest in a safe place deep in out heart,<br>
+Little chest in a safe place deep in our heart,<br>
 it serves to light the fire that fuels our art.

 It prevents us from walking in reverse,<br>